-The Okanagan Valley is a region of nearly unparalleled biological diversity within British Columbia and North America.
-The complex terrain of the area, combined with a semi-arid climate moderated by the influence of Lake Okanagan has resulted in a wide diversity of ecosystems and organisms in relatively close proximity to one another, and distinguishes the Okanagan Valley from the vast Columbia Basin to the south.
-Increasingly, scientists are finding that populations at the edge of their range, such as those in the Okanagan, are likely to persist longer than core populations during population declines, which also may allow them to adapt to future changes such as global warming16.
+The Okanagan Valley is a region of nearly unparalleled biological diversity within British Columbia, Canada, and North America.
+The complex terrain of the area, combined with a semi-arid climate moderated by the influence of Lake Okanagan has resulted in a wide diversity of ecosystems and organisms in relatively close proximity to one another.
+The terrain and presence of glacial-relict lakes distinguish the Okanagan Valley from the broad Columbia Basin to the south.
+Increasingly, scientists are finding that populations at the edge of their range, such as those in the Okanagan, are likely to persist longer than core populations during population declines.
+This phenomenon may allow these populations to adapt to future changes such as global warming.

-The Okanagan Valley is a north to south corridor that connects the dry interior valleys of British Columbia to southern grassland ecosystems of the Columbia Basin in the U.S. The valley is a corridor for migrating birds and a point of entry for southern plants and animals into B.C.'s dry interior.
+The Okanagan Valley is a north to south corridor that connects the dry interior valleys of British Columbia to southern grassland ecosystems of the Columbia Basin in the U.S. The valley is a corridor for migrating birds and a point of entry for organisms entering into B.C.'s dry interior from the Columbia Basin.

-The Bella Vista - Goose Lake Range was identified in the Vernon Natural Features Inventory17 as an exceptional area with the best quality grasslands remaining in the North Okanagan Basin.
-The ponds, lakes, and wetlands found on the upper portions of the range also provide some of the best remaining wetland habitats.
-Additionally, the area is relatively large and natural, mostly unfragmented by roads and development, and has a great diversity of ecosystems, species, landforms, and bedrock geology.
-In the Natural Features Inventory, the area received a very high importance ranking for rarity, including at least four rare plants and 14 vertebrate species, and has potential for many other rare species.
-With proper planning and management, the natural features of the study area provide the potential for long-term viability of endangered species and sensitive ecosystems.
-Finally, the area provides a scenic and natural backdrop for the City of Vernon, and community values including aesthetics, hiking, and observing wildlife and nature.
+The Vernon Commonage was identified in the Vernon Natural Features Inventory as an area that is regionally important for bird life, including a provincially significant year-round concentration of raptors.
+The area is relatively large and natural, only partly fragmented by roads and development, and has a great diversity of ecosystems, plant and wildlife species, landforms, and bedrock geology.
+The area received a very high importance ranking in the Natural Features Inventory for rare species and communities.
+With proper planning and management, the natural features of the study area provide the potential for long-term viability of many endangered species and sensitive ecosystems.
+The area may be an important area for the northward migration of species during global warming.
+Finally, the area provides many community values including aesthetics, hiking, and observing wildlife and nature.

 Figure 2.
-Overview of study area looking south from Reed Lake.
+Overview of study area.